HandsOnDataViz/book/docs/HandsOnDataViz.md

 that data.
 Several times we have stumbled across a data table in a print publication, or perhaps an old web page, which sparked our interest in tracking down a newer version to explore.
-Even *outdated* data helps by demonstrating how someone or some organization collected it at one point in time.
+Even *outdated* data helps by demonstrating how someone previously collected it at one point in time.
 Follow the footnotes to track down its origins.
 Use [Google Scholar](https://google.com/scholar) and more specialized research databases (ask librarians for assistance if needed) to track down the source of previously-published data.
 One bonus is that if you can locate